 They also motivate employees to be more productive.
 This can include working harder, producing higher-quality work, and helping the company meet its goals.
 While it can be difficult to motivate large groups of people with different backgrounds and skill sets, getting the right leadership training can help.
 Taking online classes or participating in certification programs can allow leaders to gain practical knowledge on how to improve their motivation skills.

-A list of leadership and management skills isn’t complete without strategic thinking.
+A list of leadership skills for managers isn’t complete without strategic thinking.
 To successfully manage a group, leaders must be strategic thinkers.
 This includes having the ability to creatively problem solve while considering the company’s short- and long-term goals.
 The BLS states that top executives must be able to pinpoint and resolve issues.
 Leaders are good at recognizing problems and shortcomings and putting a plan in place to fix them.

 Strategic thinking also involves planning for the future.
 Staff members want to know their leader is following a plan and not just reacting to the present business situation.
 In fact, as noted in this Forbes article, employees respect and value leaders who plan for the future.